osg-htc/osg-htc.github.io/contact.md

 # We Want to Hear From You

-Our work depends on the collaborations and feedback of our community.
+Our work depends on collaboration and feedback with our community.
 Please reach out at any time with questions, comments, complaints, ideas, or whatever you want to share!

 <center>